reenas/VR101/virtual-reality.md

 ![Courtesy Godot Engine](.gitbook/assets/image-26.png)

 **WebVR**
-WebVR is an open specification that makes it possible to experience VR in your browser.
-Their goal is to make it easier for everyone to get into VR experiences, no matter what device you have.
+WebVR is an open specification that makes it possible to experience VR in a browser.
+It's goal is to make it easier for everyone to get into VR experiences, no matter what devices they have.
 Being over the browser, it works with almost any device.

 ![Courtesy : webvr.info](.gitbook/assets/image-9.png)